riebeekn/experiments-in-meteor-blog/_drafts/photo-blog-part-2.md

 If you'd rather grab the source code directly rather than follow along, it's available on <a href="https://github.com/riebeekn/photo-blog" target="_blank">GitHub</a>.

 ##What we'll build
-We'll expand upon the photo blog we created in  <a href="/photo-blog-part-1/index.html" target="_blank">part 1</a>.
-It's a simplified version of a photo blog, similar to <a href="https://www.tumblr.com/" target="_blank">Tumblr</a>.
-By the end of this post we'll have something similar to:
+In <a href="/photo-blog-part-1/index.html" target="_blank">part 1</a> we created a simplified version of a photo blog, similar to <a href="https://www.tumblr.com/" target="_blank">Tumblr</a>.
+By the end of this post our application will have a few more features and look similar to:

 <img src="../images/posts/photo-blog-part-2/app-done.png" class="img-responsive" />

 ##Creating the app
-If you followed along with <a href="/photo-blog-part-1/index.html" target="_blank">part 1</a> you can continue on from the code we built out in that post.
+If you followed along with <a href="/photo-blog-part-1/index.html" target="_blank">part 1</a> just continue on with the code you created as part of that post.
 If not and you want to jump right into part 2, you can clone part 1 from GitHub as a starting point.

 Note that if you decide to skip part 1, you'll need to create a `settings.json` file.
 A template of the file is included in the GitHub code under `settings.json.template`.

 ###Clone the Repo
-If grabbing the code from GitHub instead of continuing along from part 1, first step is to clone the repo.
-Note, if you aren't familiar with Git and / or don't have it installed you can download a zip of the code <a href="https://github.com/riebeekn/photo-blog/tree/part-1" target="_blank">hereFIXURL</a>.
+If grabbing the code from GitHub instead of continuing along from part 1, the first step is to clone the repo.
+Note, if you aren't familiar with Git and / or don't have it installed you can download a zip of the code <a href="https://github.com/riebeekn/photo-blog/archive/part-1.zip" target="_blank">here</a>.

 #####Terminal
 {% highlight Bash %}